app-vitals/12-factor-demo/factor-03/demo-01/README.md

 # LLM Token and Cost Calculator

-A utility for calculating token counts and costs for OpenAI models using the tokencost library.
+A utility for calculating token counts and costs for multiple LLM models using the tokencost library.

 ## Features

-- Calculate token counts and costs for prompts
+- Calculate token counts and costs for prompts across all models simultaneously
 - Calculate token counts and costs for completions
 - Calculate total cost for a conversation (prompt + completion)
+- Automatic cost calculation for all supported models in one operation
-- Support for OpenAI models:
+- Support for multiple models:
   - GPT-3.5-Turbo
   - GPT-4o
+  - GPT-4 Turbo (gpt-4-1106-preview)
+  - Claude/Anthropic o1-mini (estimated using GPT-3.5-Turbo as fallback)

 ## How to Install and Run